nuscien/trivial/Core/README.md

 ### Interceptor

-You can set an action with a specific interceptor to control its execution.
+Set an action with a specific interceptor to control its execution.

 - `Interceptor.Debounce`:
   You may request to invoke a specific action several times in a short time but only the last one should be executed and previous ones should be ignored.